 ABERDEEN, S.D. – This spring at Northern State University, “A Writer Reads” will feature readings by three visiting writers, as well as a capstone reading by students taking fiction writing.

-Tuesday, Feb.
-27: Steven Wingate, a professor of English at South Dakota State University, will present on digital storytelling.
+Steven Wingate's Feb.
+27 event has been postponed, with a new date to be determined.
+Wingate, a professor of English at South Dakota State University, will present on digital storytelling.
 Wingate, a writer of both digital and conventional fiction, will lead students in creating a digital story, using NSU’s campus as a setting.
-Wingate’s books will be available for sale at his reading, and he will be happy to sign them.

 Tuesday, March 13: Brenda Donelan, former NSU professor of criminology and author of a cozy mystery series featuring a criminology professor, will present on writing the cozy mystery series.
 Donelan’s books will be available for sale at her reading, and she will be happy to sign them.
 Donelan will also visit with students that Thursday about self-publishing and promoting one’s works.